AppliedLogicSystems/ALSProlog/ALS-Prolog-Language:-Standard-Part.md

 When it is impossible to use an integer representation due to the size of a nominal integer , a floating point representation can be used instead.
 This means that extremely large integers may actually require the extended precision of a floating point value.
 Any operation involving integers, such as a call to is/2, will first attempt to use an integer representation for the result, and will use a floating point value only when necessary.
 This type coercion is carried out consistently within the Prolog system.
-There is no automatic conversion of floating point numbers into integers(1).
+There is no automatic conversion of floating point numbers into integers.
+(Note that the ISO Prolog standard now forbids this kind of conversion.)

 #####Integers
 The textual representation of an integer consists of a sequence of one or more digits (0 through 9) optionally preceded by a ‘-’ to signify a negative number.
 The parser